MicrosoftDocs/cloud-adoption-framework/docs/manage/hybrid/server/best-practices/aws-terraform-amazon-linux-2.md

 ---
-title: Use a Terraform plan to deploy an Amazon Web Services Amazon Elastic Compute Cloud Linux 2 instance and connect it to Azure Arc
+title: Use a Terraform plan to deploy an Amazon Linux 2 instance on Amazon Elastic Compute Cloud and connect it to Azure Arc
-description: Use a Terraform plan to deploy an Amazon Web Services Amazon Elastic Compute Cloud Linux 2 instance and connect it to Azure Arc.
+description: Use a Terraform plan to deploy an Amazon Linux 2 instance on Amazon Elastic Compute Cloud and connect it to Azure Arc.
 author: likamrat
 ms.author: brblanch
 ms.date: 01/29/2021